gopasspw/gopass/docs/setup.md

 ### Batch bootstrapping

-In order to simplify the setup of gopass for your team members if can be run in a fully scripted bootstrap mode.
+In order to simplify the setup of gopass for your team members it can be run in a fully scripted bootstrap mode.

 ```bash
 # First initialize a new shared store and push it to an empty remote